aminaibrahim/FABLab/README.md

 ## About Me

 I am AMINA K. I. studying computer science and engineering.
-I am seeking for the best oppurtunity that encourages learning and explosure to new ideas and stimulates personal professional growth.
+I am seeking for the best oppurtunity that encourages learning and explosure to new ideas and stimulates personal and professional growth.

 ### Markdown